-Finally, during this period, it may be appropriate to do gender activities to illustrate physical differences and explore the many similarities, including lifestyle and ability to succeed at school by properly participating in classes.
+Finally, during this period, it may be appropriate to do a gender workshop to illustrate physical differences and explore the many similarities, including lifestyle and ability to succeed at school by properly participating in classes.
 In this sense, being at the genital stage is the result of children's interest in the genitals.
-Realizing that these questions will eventually be raised, instead of being taken off-guard, an activity can be planned in advance.
+Realizing that these questions will eventually be raised, instead of trying to wing it in the classroom or being taken off-guard, an activity can be planned in advance.